DPhi-Space/public-documentation/docs/4-em-api/03-example.md

 - Creates a named pod (`pod-a`) which gets its own dedicated volume
 - Runs a command that writes a file to the pod's volume
 - Lists files specific to `pod-a`'s volume
-- Uploads files specifically to `pod-a`'s volume
+- Uplinks files specifically to `pod-a`'s volume
 - Shows that files in `pod-a` are not visible in the default volume
 - Demonstrates that file operations must specify the correct `pod_name`
-- Downloads and deletes files from the specific pod volume
+- Downlinks and deletes files from the specific pod volume

 **Key concepts:**